Yonatan Levi: Hapoel Kfar Saba

 On October 11, 2021, Levi signed with Hapoel Kfar Saba as a free agent, making his debut in a substitution appearance 4 days later in a regular season match against F.C.
 Kafr Qasim that ended in a 2–2 draw.

+Hapoel Nof Hagalil

+Levi currently plays for Liga Leumit side Hapoel Nof HaGalil which he joined on a free transfer in August 2022.